Spending Christmas Eve Around Europe

 Spain

-• Midnight Mass and Nochebuena Dinner: In Spain, families gather for a grand meal on Christmas Eve and attend the midnight mass (La Misa del Gallo) afterwards.
+• Midnight Mass and Nochebuena Dinner: In Spain, families gather for a grand meal on Christmas Eve and attend the midnight mass (La Misa del Gallo) afterward.

 • Catalonia’s Tió de Nadal: This La Tió de Nadal is a beautiful old tradition for children who “feed” a wooden log until Christmas Eve when they hit it to make it throw out candies at them.